Szymon-Michalak/iOS-Resources/docs/resourcesDocs/repositories/DesignPatternsInSwift.md

 description: A collection of design patterns implemented in Swift 5.0.
 ---

-The "Design Patterns in Swift" GitHub repository by Ochococo provides a comprehensive collection of design patterns implemented in Swift.
+The "Design Patterns in Swift" GitHub repository by Ochococo provides a collection of design patterns implemented in Swift.
 This repository is a valuable resource for developers looking to understand and apply design patterns to write more maintainable and scalable Swift code.

 <details>
 **URL:** https://github.com/ochococo/Design-Patterns-In-Swift